 THINGS WERE GOING SO WELL.
 Even the most-vulnerable crops—the crucifers, or Brassicas, including cabbage, Brussels sprouts, broccoli, kale, collards—were looking beautiful.
-Big, strong plants I’d grown under row covers for about six weeks (successfully defeating flea beetles, at least) are suddenly under attack by small, velvety green caterpillars.
+Big, strong plants grown under row covers for about six weeks (successfully defeating flea beetles, at least) are suddenly under attack by small, velvety green caterpillars.
 What’s up, and what can I do about cabbage “worms”?

 Instead, with my home-garden sized small number of plants, I’m making the rounds early and again late each morning, and hand-picking the sticky little beasts and—yes—squishing them.
-The challenging part is how well-camouflaged they are, often resting on the leaf midribs as if they’re part of the plant.
+The challenging part is how well-camouflaged they are, often resting on leaf midribs as if they’re part of the plant.
 Go slowly, looking on top of and underneath each leaf; some will be tiny, just hatched.

 After picking the pests, I rinse the plants, since the appearance of fresh tiny drops of gray-black excrement will signal the next time if, and perhaps just where, the hungry caterpillars are chewing.
 I wish I had left my row cover in place, to prevent the butterflies from laying eggs on the leaf undersides, or checked the undersides of leaves for eggs when I saw the butterflies; live and learn.

 I’m putting out a welcome sign for various species of wasps that target and parasitize these unwanted caterpillars (there is a photo of their eggs on this page the Missouri Botanical website, at the bottom of the page).
 Most important: I’ll be certain to clean up extra carefully this year, to reduce the chance of overwintering pupae.
 I’m also reading up on weeds in the cabbage family (wild mustards, for instance, and shepherd’s purse, among others) with a sterner eye to removal.